History of Korea: Political history

-In 1392, the general Lee Seong-gye, later known as Taejo, established the Joseon dynasty (1392–1897), named in honor of the ancient kingdom Gojoseon, and based on idealistic Confucianism-based ideology.
+In 1392, the general Yi Seong-gye, later known as Taejo, established the Joseon dynasty (1392–1897), named in honor of the ancient kingdom Gojoseon, and founded on idealistic Confucianism-based ideology.
 The prevailing philosophy throughout the Joseon dynasty was Neo-Confucianism, which was epitomized by the seonbi class, scholars who passed up positions of wealth and power to lead lives of study and integrity.

-Taejo moved the capital to Hanyang (modern-day Seoul) and built Gyeongbok Palace.
+Taejo moved the capital to Hanyang (modern-day Seoul) and built the palace Gyeongbokgung.
 In 1394 he adopted Neo-Confucianism as the country's official religion, and pursued the creation of a strong bureaucratic state.
 His son and grandson, King Taejong and Sejong the Great, implemented numerous administrative, social, and economic reforms and established royal authority in the early years of the dynasty.

 During the 15th and 16th centuries, Joseon enjoyed many benevolent rulers who promoted education and science.
 Most notable among them was Sejong the Great (r.
 1418–50), who personally created and promulgated Hangul, the Korean alphabet.
 This golden age saw great cultural and scientific advancements, including in printing, meteorological observation, astronomy, calendar science, ceramics, military technology, geography, cartography, medicine, and agricultural technology, some of which were unrivaled elsewhere.

 Internal conflicts within the royal court, civil unrest and other political struggles plagued the nation in the years that followed, worsened by the Japanese invasion of Korea between 1592 and 1598.
 Toyotomi Hideyoshi marshalled his forces and tried to invade the Asian continent through Korea, but was eventually repelled by the Korean military, with the assistance of the righteous armies and Chinese Ming dynasty.
 This war also saw the rise of the career of Admiral Lee Sun-sin with the turtle ship.
 As Korea was rebuilding, it had to repel invasions by the Manchu in 1627 and 1636.
 Internal politics were bitterly divided and settled by violence.
 Historian JaHyun Kim Haboush, in the summary by her editor William Haboush in 2016, interpreted the decisive impact of the victories against the Japanese and Manchu invaders: